 It isn't difficult to get the ripe seeds from the anise plants, but harvesting is complicated by the fact that the umbels ripen progressively, with some seeds ripening earlier within each umbel and some ripening later.
 Commercial anise growers often pull out the plants early and stack them in a cone shape with the seed heads at the center.
 This allows them to continue to ripen.
 When the seeds mature, they separate easily from the plant.

-If you only have a few plants, it's easier to cut off the top of the plants with a garden pruner.
+If you only have a few plants, it's easier to cut off the top of the plants with a handheld garden pruner.
 Then, tie the anise plants in bundles and store them in a warm, well-ventilated area that gets indirect sun.
 Allow the seeds to dry out.
-Once that happens, rub the umbel between your hands to separate the seeds.
+Once that happens, rub the flowerhead between your hands to separate the seeds.
 Alternatively, attach paper bags to the tops of the anise flowers to trap the seeds as they dry out and drop.
 After harvesting, store the seeds in a cool, dark place in an airtight container.

 Common Pests and Other Problems for Anise